 Going from multiple local systems to a single global ERP system can present challenges in different areas that could make the implementation a painful experience for both the headquarters and the local subsidiary unless carefully managed.
-Companies need to understand these challenges and find the right balance between local and global.
-In this blog you can learn how to address the challenges of some of these areas:
+Companies need to understand these challenges in the Global ERP rollout and find the right balance between local and global implementation.

 Corporate headquarters typically want to standardize business processes, but the local team will often cite – “this is the way we’ve always done it” – so communicating how the new, global, processes are going to work locally is key.
 A Global ERP Rollout needs to have the right mix of standardized and localized business processes.
 Often times, this can be achieved by identifying processes that are crucial vs. those that are not adding as much value.

 Although it is necessary to have global team members to ensure standardization and the achievement of corporate goals, companies need to create a project team where all key user groups are represented.
 As Gartner recommends, companies need to define what constitutes a change agent in your organization and include change agents on your ERP project team from its outset to help mitigate the risk of failure.

 During the implementation project, it is vital to select key users locally who have knowledge about the local business and requirements, so they get involved in the project and contribute with their input.
 These users will also be the main and first point of contact for end users in case of any issues or support needs.
 They can help with end-user adoption, change management, and overall communication efforts.